 The other weirdly funny bit is when the film tries to develop a romance between Kirk Cameron’s Buck and Janaya Stevens as Brad Johnson’s daughter.
 This, which is taken directly from the book, is premised on a series of misunderstandings that almost any other film would play for comedy – she realises her attraction to him and goes to his apartment to tell him before he leaves for Jerusalem.
 There she encounters co-worker Krista Bridges who dismisses her, assuming she is a groupie.
 Janaya sees that Krista is wearing a ring and assumes that this is a fiancée that Buck never told her about and acts all prickly when he comes to visit.
 It’s probably the sort of misunderstanding that could only take place in a Christian film.

 The other rather funny aspect is how Kirk Cameron’s hardline Christian moral stance waters the romance down to the entirely passionless.
-As an actor, Cameron holds a position where he refuses to engage in any type of romantic activity with a woman to whom he is not married – this is something that wrecked his starring tv show Growing Pains (1985-92), Thus the romance between he and Janaya becomes nothing more than a hug and a chaste kiss on the cheek.
+As an actor, Cameron holds a position where he refuses to engage in any type of romantic activity with a woman to whom he is not married – this is something that purportedly wrecked the tv show Growing Pains (1985-92) where he came to fame, Thus the romance between he and Janaya becomes nothing more than a hug and a chaste kiss on the cheek.
 Cameron’s actual wife Chelsea Noble is present in the film where interestingly enough she plays the role of Hattie Dunham, Brad Johnson’s air hostess ex, who seems to have gone over to Carpathia’s side (and wears heels and mini-skirts!).

 Gordon Currie plays Carpathia with fake East European accent like a B movie cliche of a Russian oligarch, In fact, the more you think about with the comic-bookish name and Currie’s playing, Nicolae Carpathia would be perfectly suited to being a James Bond villain.